michaelkang01/Job-Seeking-Website/doc/sprint3/sprint3.md

 As a recruiter, I want to be able to accept or reject applications.
 (Seyon)

+As a recruiter, I want to create a job listing.

 Spikes There are no spikes in particular to document; these tasks are not critically complicated.

 Participants Everyone was in attendance.